mrpre/nettrigger/README.md

 # Nettrigger
-A trigger wihch can generate choreographed TCP packets to Remote include PAWS.
+A trigger which can generate custom TCP packets to Remote include PAWS.

 # Preparation
 Preparation for Client(especially IPtables command) and Server can be found by annotation of each function